khakhalin/notes/keywords/umap.md

 Related: [[curse_dim]], [[tsne]], [[neg_sampling]]

+Things I still don't understand ( #todo ):
+* Practical advice on picking k
+* Conceptually, it seems that I got the algorithm wrong, so now I don't get the meaning of the `local_connectivity` parameter (default = 1).
+I thought that every lonely point is forced to be connected to `n_neighbors` points, but apparently no?
+Apparently it's this other value, which is =1?
+How does this work?
+* Is it reproducible?
+How to use it in pipelines if it is not reproducible?
+* Any advice on which metrics to use, when they are not precomputed? (it can do like 20 different ones)
+* What is this `set_op_mix_ratio` parameter that combines "local estimations" into a "global"?
+What does it mean, and why would this be useful?
+* This thing about parametric and non-parametric embedding
+* Is there a trick to organizing elements within each cluster, or is it impossible / useless?
+As one possible rephrasing: if you do UMAP on a full set, then UMAP on a cluster, will the representation of this cluster in the "big picture" similar to its local analysis?
+In any sense?
+Or are they absolutely incomparably different?
+* How does the supervised UMAP work?
+(Apparently it's totally possible	)

+# Intro

 **Simplicial complexes**: a way to replace continuous geometry (hard) with simple combinatorial algebra; a much more formulaic way to describe structures, which yields power!
 (See [[algebraic_topology]])

 **Čech cohomology** or **Čech complex** - a way to represent a bunch of sets with a siimplicial complex.
 If you have a bunch of sets, represent each with a node.
 Connect 2 nodes if they intersect (crucially, not necessarily on a node; if they intersect anywhere in the space); connect 3 nodes with a face if all 3 sets have an intersection etc. How can it help us to represent the data?
 Surround each data point with a neighborhood area, then look at which neighborhoods had intersected.
 This operation would turn the dataset into a simplicial complex (but not necessarily connected at this point).